Angioplasty for Heart Attack and Unstable Angina

 An angioplasty may take 30 to 90 minutes.
 But you need time to get ready for it and time to recover.
 It can take several hours total.

 People usually can start walking in 12 to 24 hours after angioplasty.
 The average hospital stay is 1 to 2 days for uncomplicated procedures.
 You may resume exercise and driving after several days.

-After your procedure, you might attend a cardiac rehabilitation program.
+After your procedure, you might attend a cardiac rehabilitation (rehab) program.
 In cardiac rehab, a team of health professionals provides education and support to help you recover and start new, healthy habits, such as eating right and getting more exercise.
 To keep your heart healthy and your arteries open, making these changes is just as important as getting treatment.
 If your doctor hasn't already suggested it, ask if cardiac rehab is right for you.